Informfully/Documentation/docs/source/compass.rst

 .. note::

-  Please visit the `Item Entries <https://informfully.readthedocs.io/en/latest/items.html>`_ page to see how you can create custom entries.
+  Please visit the `Item Entries <https://informfully.readthedocs.io/en/latest/items.html>`_ page to see how Informfully stores recommendations.
   We provide an example entry of a news article.
   The collection, however, can accomodate any item and be configured to match your use case.